jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 <input type="…" .value="…" />
 ```

-It keeps the extinction between attributes and properties, requiring you to prefix the name with `.` if you want to set the property rather than the attribute.
+It keeps the distinction between attributes and properties, requiring you to prefix the name with `.` if you want to set the property rather than the attribute.

 - [Lit's expression docs](https://lit.dev/docs/templates/expressions/).